 4. Veteran Readiness and Employment (VR&E): Those service members are eligible to apply for VR&E if they didn’t receive a dishonorable discharge and have a service connected disability rating of at least 10% from the VA.
 If those service members were discharged before January 1, 2013, your “basic period of eligibility ends 12 years from one of two dates” of whichever comes later: the date you received notice of your date of separation from active duty or the date you received your first VA service connected disability rating (Veterans Affairs).
 If you were discharged from active duty on or after January 1, 2013, there’s no time limit to use these benefits.
 If you were discharged before January 1, 2013, you have 12 years from 1 of the aforementioned dates to use your benefits.
 You can get up to 48 months of this benefit.

 5. The Yellow Ribbon Program: This benefit stems from the Post 9/11 GI Bill at the 100% benefit level.
-This can help you pay for higher out-of-state, private school, foreign school, or graduate school tuition and fees that the original Post 9/11 GI Bill doesn’t cover. to read the requirements for this program.
+This can help you pay for higher out-of-state, private school, foreign school, or graduate school tuition and fees that the original Post 9/11 GI Bill DZ’t cover. to read the requirements for this program.

 What the GI Bill Covers